Introduction to Programming

 The concepts of memory and storage are pivotal in understanding computer architecture.
 Though sometimes used interchangeably in colloquial parlance, their roles in a computer system are distinct.

 Memory, particularly RAM, is volatile, meaning information stored is lost once the computer is turned off.
 RAM serves as the computer’s “workspace”, temporarily storing data and instructions during operations.
-There are various RAM types, with DRAM and SRAM being the most prevalent5.
+There are various RAM types, with DRAM and SRAM being the most prevalent.

 Contrastingly, Read-Only Memory (ROM) is non-volatile, used predominantly to store firmware—software intrinsically linked to specific hardware, requiring infrequent alterations.

 In terms of data storage, devices like hard drives, SSDs, and flash drives offer permanent data retention.
-These storage mechanisms are part of the memory hierarchy, which ranges from the swift but limited cache memory to the expansive but slower secondary storage6.
+These storage mechanisms are part of the memory hierarchy, which ranges from the swift but limited cache memory to the expansive but slower secondary storage.

 References